US investors permitted

 List of holdings

 Another thing that is quite unique with this exchange is that it publically displays records over which customers that hold which quantities of gold and Bitcoin, respectively.
-The customers are identified by with their ID-numbers, such as “32u96naANd”.
+The trading platform identify their customers with their ID-numbers, such as “32u96naANd”.
 This is an extract from the list of holdings:

 At the date of writing this review, Vaultoro stores 0.5 tons of gold for its customers (and 375 BTC), but these figures changes each second as new customers sign up and previous customers withdraw or change their allocation between gold and BTC.

-Trading fees can’t really be compared with trading fees at “normal” coin exchanges as this isn’t a normal cryptocurrency trading platform.
+You can’t really compare the trading fees here with the trading fees charged at “normal” coin exchanges as this isn’t a normal cryptocurrency trading platform.
 There is thus no industry average or anything like it.

 Vaultoro charges the following trading fees (volume calculated daily based on the most recent thirty-day period):